Egypt Travel Cost Guide 2026: What Will You Actually Spend?

 SeasonMonthsWeatherPricesVerdict

-PeakOct–AprIdeal (15–28°C)HighestBest experience; book ahead
+PeakOct–AprIdeal (15–28°C)HighestBest overall experience; advance booking recommended

-Low / SummerJun–AugVery hot (35–45°C inland)30–50% lowerBudget travelers only; Red Sea resorts fine
+Low / SummerJun–AugVery hot (35–45°C inland)30–50% lowerBest for budget travelers; Red Sea resorts remain comfortable

 The period between October and February is the optimal time to travel, as it is not only comfortable but also perfect weather-wise for seeing the sights and taking in the atmosphere of this place.
 In terms of weather, March and April are also excellent times to visit Egypt.
 It would also be reasonable to consider a summer trip if you have a limited budget and prefer Red Sea beach resorts.